menu

 Overview

 Colony is a tiny city located in the state of Kansas.
-With a population of 375 people and just one neighborhood, Colony is the 269th largest community in Kansas.
-Colony has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 377 people and just one neighborhood, Colony is the 269th largest community in Kansas.
+Colony has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Colony is a blue-collar town, with 37.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Colony is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Colony who work in sales jobs (18.13%), office and administrative support (11.54%), and food service (6.59%).
+Because occupations involving physical labor dominate the local economy, Colony is generally considered to be a blue-collar town.
+57.53% of the Colony workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Colony is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Colony who work in sales jobs (13.01%), office and administrative support (11.64%), and healthcare (6.16%).

 Setting & Lifestyle

-Being a small city, Colony does not have a public transit system used by locals to get to and from work.
+Colony is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Colony home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Colony residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Colony include German, Irish, English, European, and Scottish.
+The greatest number of Colony residents report their race to be White.
+Important ancestries of people in Colony include German, Irish, English, French, and Scottish.

 The most common language spoken in Colony is English.
-Other important languages spoken here include Italian and Tagalog.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics